lasagnaphil/graphics-hw/README.md

 # GEngine

-A Game / Graphics Engine written in OpenGL, partially inspired by Godot
+A Graphics Engine written in Modern OpenGL

-# License
-MIT
+Used for Computer Graphics course homeworks.
+(SNU, 2018 Spring)

 # Made By...

 Philsik Chang, SNU